RobinSchaefer/tweet-stance-classification/tsc/data/README.md

-This directory contains the tweet data.
+This directory will contain the tweet data.